Titanflex/OMM/README.md

 ## Installation and SetUp Instructions

 ### DataBase
+- start mongod
+- start mongo

-- create MongoDB database 'memes' locally with "use memes"
+- if not done so, create MongoDB database 'memes' locally with "use memes"
 - in the folder "dump" you can find the meme database.
     - Please restore the database on your machine with "mongorestore --nsInclude 'memes.*' --drop C:\Users\Mari\Documents\Studium\Master\OMM\OMM\dump".
     - When updating the database use "mongodump --db DataBaseName" and put it to the shared folder.